Green-Software-Foundation/sci/case-studies/eshoppen.md

 * RR: A dell laptop was used, and all resources are available for use of this application.
 * TR: A dell laptop was used, and all resources are available for use of this application.

+### Networking infrastructure

+The Quantification method for calculating energy emissions from Networking infrastructure is "Calculate".
+As part of the load test the Data in and Data out measurement of the App server and database server in GB are measured.
+This value is multiplied by the "Emissions/GB" data from SCI open data project. https://github.com/Green-Software-Foundation/sci-data/issues/13.

+The disclaimer here is : the above calculation assumes that the networking infrastructure does not emit any emissions where no data is transferred over the wire.
+This can be revisited in the future by having a similar concept to how we have TDP co-efficient for CPU utilization.

 ## (Quantify) SCI Value Calculation